slacgismo/gismo-cloud-deploy/README.md

   -l, --local    BOOL     Default value is False.
 If it is True, define running
                           environemnt in local.
 Otherwiser, define running
                           environemt on AWS

+  -b, --build             Build a temp image and use it.
+If on AWS k8s
+                          environment,     build and push image to ECR with temp image tag.
+These images will be deleted after used.
+If you would like to preserve images, please use build-image command instead

   --help                  Show this message and exit.
 ~~~